5 Helpful eCommerce Merchandising Strategies With Examples

-Not too long ago, merchandising only meant displaying products in the window, color-coordinating different aisles, ensuring the sales team has adequate knowledge of the products – you get the drift.
+Did you know that by 2021, 2.14* billion people are expected to shop online in the world?
+Not too long ago, merchandising was only limited to offline stores where it meant displaying products in the window, color-coordinating different aisles, ensuring the sales team has adequate knowledge of the products – you get the drift.

 While offline merchandising seems like a whole different ball game, there are many aspects of it that correlate to eCommerce.
 Taking some of the old and finding some new, we’ve listed out a few ways to leverage the use of effective eCommerce merchandising strategies to increase conversions for your business.

 The Importance of eCommerce Merchandising

 There are approximately 12-24 million eCommerce websites in the world.
 Imagine this as a digital haystack.
 Now, finding your eCommerce store is like finding a needle in the haystack.
 A powerful SEO might lead users to your site, but what makes them stay and make a purchase?
 Impactful eCommerce merchandising strategies.